For the PDF version of my CV, please click here.

 SHORT STATEMENT

 Colleges are one of the core elements of society.
 Along with knowledge transmission, a teacher should encourage student discussions, questioning and research.
 I have been practicing the teaching role since being in high school.
 During my graduate studies, a teaching assistant's and a lab instructor's roles helped me to take a breath between the periods of reclusive research, enjoy the communication with students and the fruits of knowledge sharing.
 Moreover, teaching helped me to improve my knowledge of multiple subjects.
 Today, I am enjoying my position as Assistant Professor at Alfred University, where I have designed and taught several courses for the new Computer Science program.
+In this role, I also act as an academic advisor to students majoring and minoring in Computer Science.
+Additionally, I guide students on research projects, providing them with the necessary background, nurturing their research ideas, and coaching them through the research process and the writing of their papers.

 EXPERIENCE